-The Consolidated financial statements have been prepared on going concern basis using accrual basis following historical cost convention, except for:
+The Consolidated financial statements have been prepared on going concern basis using accrual basis following historical cost convention, except for: (All amounts in ₹ Crores, unless other wise stated)

 - certain financial assets and financial liabilities that are measured at fair value or amortised cost in accordance with Ind AS. - (ii) defined benefit plans plan assets measured at fair value.